Determining the relevance of information

-The pertinence of a document depends on your specific needs and how you want to use it.
-What is relevant to one person may not be relevant to someone else.
-You are the best person to judge so look at your results with a critical eye.
+The relevance or pertinence of a document depends on your specific research needs.
+What is relevant to one person’s work may not be relevant to someone else’s.

 - Who is it written for?
 A graduate student or a high school student?

-- Is there a or of the document?
-Does it mention information that I’m looking for?
+- Is there a summary of abstract of the document?
+Does it mention the type of information that you’re looking for?

-- Is there a or that contains subjects that touch on my topic?
+- Is there a table of contents or index that contains subjects that touch on my topic?

-- Do my search results include or subject terms and if so are they relevant to my topic?
+- Do my search results include descriptors or subject terms, and if so, are they relevant to my topic?

 - Does the website’s index or navigation bar include topics of interest to me?

 3. Does the document contain data that would be useful for my research?

 - Are there charts, tables, images, graphs, etc.?